markus902/UNH-14-Node-Express-Handlebars/README.md

 ### Code structure

 The app uses an express server connecting to a database that stores the burger data (name and status).
-The app use and ORM to

- with routes pointing to the home and the survey page with GET requests.
-When the form on the survey page is submitted a POST request gets triggered and sends the selected values to an array in the friends.js module (as an improvement a database could be implemented here).
-The logic in the api route compares this array with the predefinded arrays of the fiends and calculated the minimal ablolute difference for each index and sums up all results.
-Finally, the api responds with and array of the friend that had the lowes total difference to the users inputs.
-This array is converted into front-end visuals.
+The app uses an ORM to connect to the database and created, updates and reads entries.
+Based on the status of each burger, it gets rendered to the appropriate section.

 ### File sturcture